ajayashokgokhale/Tournament-Admin-Laravel/README.md

 ---

+**Note** This project is based on Laravel 12.
+If you encounter any missing files or folders, please refer to the official Laravel 12 installation.

 **Tournament Admin** empowers organizers to manage any tournament or event with ease, providing a scalable and user-friendly platform for teams, players, and matches.
 Start managing your tournament today!